NathanJColbert/TestCppProjects/README.md

  The time sampling is definitely off (most likley because I am writing to a file)
       -Tested with cygwin time and it was consistently 10ms off or so -This should not be disastrous because if your file is running too slow...
 You'll know :)

+EXAMPLES:
+   The examples directory has a micro use of the program.
+Try using it by doing -> testprogram.exe -t testfiles -f linesegment.cpp